jefler10/IE7374-RAG-AI-Study-Companion/README.md

 ## Evaluation Plan

-At least one team member will independently review selected baseline and RAG outputs.
+Both team members will independently review selected baseline and RAG outputs.

 Each output will be scored from 1 to 5 for: